Magnesium is a hot topic these days. People are finally realizing that it’s one of the most important nutrients for health.

 Researchers believe that ‘solubility’ is what matters for absorption.
 Magnesium supplements that dissolve well are more effectively taken up in the intestine.

-Some forms of magnesium may become less soluble in the more alkaline intestine.
+Some forms of magnesium may become less soluble as acidity drops in the intestine.
 Magnesium citrate is proven to stay soluble during this journey, which means those ions are available for uptake throughout the intestine.
 Researchers believe this is one reason magnesium citrate is more absorbable than inorganic magnesium salts.,

 Yes, we’ve backed that up with data.